EGoverde/Mvvm.Nucleus.Maui/README.md

 - `NucleusNavigationParameters.NavigatingPresentationMode`: Expects a [PresentationMode](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.presentationmode?) that will be added to the page.
 - `NucleusNavigationParameters.WrapInNavigationPage`: Wraps a NavigationPage around the target, allowing for deeper navigation within a modal page.

 Note that above parameters allow for modal presentation in Shell including deeper navigation (see the Sample Project in the repository).
 However this appears an underdeveloped area of Shell and might not be stable.

-See
+### Avoiding double navigation

+On slower devices it is a common issue that users are able to trigger multiple navigation requests by pressing a button one more than once, either too quickly or while waiting for the navigation to start.
+When using the CommunityToolkit `(Async)RelayCommand` this problem is reduced, as the Command will be disabled while it's processing.
+But since a navigation Task returns before it has finished navigating, it can still occur.

+Nucleus offers two features to improve the navigation behavior, both are enabled by default.
+These are `IgnoreNavigationWhenInProgress` and `IgnoreNavigationWithinMilliseconds`, see [Configuration].

+In specific cases you might want to bypass these restrictions, but not disable them fully.
+In those cases you can add `NucleusNavigationParameters.DoNotIgnoreThisNavigationRequest` in the NavigationParameters and set it to true.

 ### Navigation interfaces